BESaw/sqliteflow.github.io/index.md

 - Supports multiple windows when you work with SQLiteFlow.

 **REGEXP operator**
-- Supports REGEXP operator for local databases when REGEXP operator is enabled in Preferences.
+- Supports REGEXP operator for local databases when 'REGEXP operator' is enabled in Preferences.

 ## Release Notes
 [Release Notes](ReleaseNotes)